pwaller/keyboard/README.md

 long to type followup characters.
 The timeout for these resets is configurable.

+### Modifiers

+This library recognizes four modifier keys: Alt, Control, Shift and Super.
+These can be triggered by their respective left and right physical keys.
+The super modifier is triggered on the `super` and `command` key presses.
+(`command` being used on MacOSX).
+Therefore `super+s` is functionally identical to `command+s`.

+### Special token shortcuts

+This library recognizes string binding literals like `!`, `@`, `#`, `$`, `%`,
+etc. The ones that would normally require typing `shift+1`, `shift+2`, etc.
+We can use these in our sequence definitions literally.
+The package maps them to the appropriate key + modifier definitions.
+It should be noted that this assumes a US/QUERTY keyboard layout and will likely not yield the correct results on different layouts.

+For example, with a US/QUERTY layout, the following mappings hold true:

+	"!" -> ModShift + Key1
+	"#" -> ModShift + Key3
+	"_" -> ModShift + KeyMinus
+	"{" -> ModShift + KeyLeftBracket
+	"}" -> ModShift + KeyRightBracket
+	"<" -> ModShift + KeyComma
+	">" -> ModShift + KeyPeriod

+If reliability and predictable behaviour across different types of host systems is a prime concern, this feature should probably not be used.

 ### Backends

 A backend is implemented as a separate package which implements the `Keyboard`